linguistcrg/linguistcrg.github.io/experience.md

 - Created a natural conversational agent for the healthcare domain by researching the effect of empathetic language usage in the agent.
 - Evaluated LLMs with a Chain‐of‐Thought prompting framework and medical datasets.
 - Built an LLM‐powered chatbot and evaluated its usability with a user experiment.
 - **Achieved:** Implemented a part of the Docker container (response generator) in the CHIP project (diabetes management chatbot), as part of TNO’s Hybrid AI team.
+Resulting project published in peer‑reviewed journal.